Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Methodology

 There are a variety of constraints we typically wish to enforce when solving geothermal inverse problems.
 For instance, we often require that parameters, such as the reservoir permeability structure or the magnitude of the mass upflows at the base of the system, are positive or bounded within an appropriate range \citep{Bjarkason21b, Nicholson20}.
 Additionally, geological constraints may dictate the relative values of model parameters \citep{deBeer23a}; for instance, the permeability along the strike of a fault should be at least as great as that of the surrounding formation, while the permeability across the strike of a fault should be at most as great as that of the surrounding formation.

-Ensemble methods do not naturally adhere to these types of constraints; they can, however, be made to do so using suitable changes of variables \citep[see, e.g.,][]{Huang22}.
-This requires us to first define a set of unconstrained parameters, then identify a suitable transformation which ensures that the resulting geological parameters adhere to the desired constraints.
-We then perform EKI on the unconstrained parameters, before transforming the particles of the final ensemble to obtain the EKI approximation to the posterior of the geological parameters.
-To work with a parameter with an arbitrary target distribution, we first define an unconstrained parameter, $\Param$, distributed according to the unit normal distribution.
-To transform samples of $\Param$ to samples from the target distribution, we apply a mapping of the form
+To work with a parameter with an arbitrary target distribution, we first define an unconstrained auxillary parameter, $\ParamAux$, distributed according to the unit normal distribution.
+To transform samples of $\ParamAux$ to samples from the target distribution, we apply a mapping of the form

 where $\CDF_{t}$ denotes the cumulative distribution function (CDF) of the target distribution, and $\CDF_{n}$ denotes the CDF of the unit normal distribution.
-A common target distribution we consider is the uniform distribution, $\mathcal{U}(\Param_{0}, \Param_{1})$; in this case, the mapping \eqref{eq:inv_cdf} becomes
+A common target distribution we consider is the uniform distribution, $\mathcal{U}(\Param_{0}, \Param_{1})$; in this case, Equation \eqref{eq:inv_cdf} becomes

 In some cases, the target distribution of a given parameter may be defined conditionally on the value of another parameter; we illustrate this idea when parametrising the permeability structure of the reservoir model introduced in Section \ref{sec:setup_vol}.